Back to Basics #1: Diagnosing Periodontitis with 2018’s Classification

 - Making the framework “live” to permit updates when new evidence emerges and/or to incorporate biomarkers.

-As is often the case when 150 academics meet over several days, the resulting system was far more complex than originally envisaged, but it represented a paradigm and positive step forward.
+As is often the case when 150 academics meet over several days, the resulting system was far more complex than originally envisaged, but it represented a positive step forward.
 It is essential, however, to remember that classification informs diagnosis; the two are not the same.
-Therefore, a periodontitis patient is a periodontitis patient for life, but they may not have active periodontitis at a given time point, as they have no pockets of >4mm or 4mm sites that bleed on probing.
+Therefore, a periodontitis patient is a periodontitis patient for life, but they may not have active periodontitis at a given time point, because they have no pockets of >4 mm or 4 mm sites that bleed on probing.

 The BSP implementation was necessary to ensure the core classification concepts could be implemented in the UK NHS system and succeeded rapidly in achieving this.
 Several other countries like the Netherlands adopted similar implementation approaches.
-However, they are not alternative classifications; there is only one system, as published simultaneously in 2018 jointly in the J Clin Periodontology and J Periodontology.
+However, they are not alternative classifications; there is only one system, as published simultaneously in 2018 jointly in the Journal of Clinical Periodontology and the Journal of Periodontology.

-There are two main diseases that dentists worldwide are going to treat throughout their careers – caries and periodontitis.1,2 Way ahead of aesthetic needs is the imperative to address a patient’s oral disease.
-Both diseases have a microbial etiology.
-However, while dental caries is mostly a rapid and accurate diagnosis, diagnosing and classifying a periodontitis patient seems to elude many.3
+There are two main diseases dentists worldwide are going to treat throughout their careers: caries and periodontitis.1,2 Way ahead of aesthetic needs is the imperative to address a patient’s oral disease.
+Both diseases have a microbial etiology, but while dental caries is mostly a rapid and accurate diagnosis, diagnosing and classifying a periodontitis patient seems to elude many.3

-This was the very reason (among others) the 1999 classification was revamped in the World Workshop of 2017.4 The world’s most learned and accomplished minds in periodontology gathered to totally renew the classifications.
-Going forward, I will address what those key changes are and how, with slight modification and interpretation, the "newer" 2018 classification can effectively be implemented in everyday dental practice.
+This was the very reason (among others) the 1999 classification was revamped in the World Workshop of 2017.4 The world’s most learned and accomplished minds in periodontology gathered to renew the classifications.
+I will address those key changes and how, with slight modification and interpretation, the “newer” 2018 classification can effectively be implemented in everyday dental practice.

 Classifications exist to provide structure in the clinical setting.
 Some may argue that classifications are laborious and often exist to immortalize a published clinician’s name.
 While that may be arguable, disease classifications ought to attribute severity, couple a diagnosis to appropriate treatments, and when possible, also indicate prognostic outcomes.

-This structure for diagnosing periodontitis has been published in the literature, endorsed by recognized societies, and taught in dental training programs for decades.
-5 The updated American Academy of Periodontology (AAP) classification was published in 1999 and was practiced for nearly two decades that followed.6
+This structure for diagnosing periodontitis has been published in the literature, endorsed by recognized societies, and taught in dental training programs for decades.5 The updated American Academy of Periodontology classification was published in 1999 and was practiced for nearly two decades.6

 Note that “active” is not strictly a descriptor from the 2018 classification; instead, the correct diagnostic term is “unstable periodontitis.”
 However, for this article, “active” notes that a patient may have suffered historic loss of attachment and currently has inflammation, pockets, bleeding on probing, etc.